 Radio has supported Birchwood from the beginning, with Living In A Burning House being his most successful record at radio to date.
 The album appeared at or near the top of every significant domestic and international blues chart, including #1 on the Living Blues Radio Chart.
 In addition, Birchwood had multiple songs reach heavy rotation on SiriusXM's Bluesville, while crossing over to AAA (Adult Album Alternative) stations, jam band specialty shows and tastemaker NPR Music stations, including acclaimed Americana influencer WMOT in Nashville.

-Birchwood and his band have crisscrossed the U.S. and Europe repeatedly, delivering unforgettable live performances.
-They have appeared domestically at festivals including The Chicago Blues Festival, Portland's Waterfront Blues Festival, The Mississippi Valley Blues Festival, The Tampa Bay Blues Festival, The North Atlantic Blues Festival, The King Biscuit Blues Festival as well as on The Legendary Rhythm & Blues Cruise and Joe Bonamassa's Keeping The Blues Alive At Sea.
-Internationally, they have performed at The Great British Rhythm & Blues Festival, Jazz a Vienne in France, the Rawa Blues Festival in Poland, the Moulin Blues Festival in the Netherlands, the Ottawa Blues Festival and the Montreal Jazz Festival in Canada, the Montreux Jazz Festival in Switzerland, as well as playing concerts in Spain, Norway, the Czech Republic, Ireland, Belgium and Mexico.
+The Selwyn Birchwood Band tours virtually non-stop.
+They have performed at The Chicago Blues Festival, Portland's Waterfront Blues Festival, The Mississippi Valley Blues Festival, The Tampa Bay Blues Festival, The North Atlantic Blues Festival, The King Biscuit Blues Festival, as well as on The Legendary Rhythm & Blues Cruise and Joe Bonamassa's Keeping The Blues Alive At Sea Cruise.
+Internationally, they have appeared at The Great British Rhythm & Blues Festival, Jazz a Vienne in France, the Rawa Blues Festival in Poland, the Moulin Blues Festival in the Netherlands, the Ottawa Blues Festival and the Montreal Jazz Festival in Canada, the Montreux Jazz Festival in Switzerland, as well as playing concerts in Spain, Norway, the Czech Republic, Ireland, Belgium and Mexico.